ymath-io/ymath.io/content/courses/exponents/properties/power-to-a-power/index.md

 ---

 This is the last property we'll be learning in this chapter.
+Get ready for lots of powers with the Power to a Power property!

 - Power to a Power: $(x^a)^b=x^{ab}$